quattor/quattor.github.com/_posts/2012-12-15-migrating-to-json-profiles.md

 *Note: adjust the format list to match your needs.
 Use `pan.gz` and/or `json.gz` if you want to use compressed profiles.*

-When all your nodes picked up their JSON profile (check your http logs on the deployment server), you can remove `pan` from the property `pan.formats`.
+When all your nodes have picked up their JSON profile (check your http logs on the deployment server), you can remove `pan` from the property `pan.formats`.

 *Note: avoid editing `quattor.build.xml` which is a standard file that is regularly updated to provide new features.*